winccoa/winccoa-devdays25-energymonitoring/README.md

-# Energy Monitoring Project example
+# Energy Monitoring - Project Example

 ![pic 1](https://github.com/user-attachments/assets/52c670a9-0274-4ae1-8838-2edeb5e02d80)

 # Introduction

-During the Hackathon at the Developer Days, A project example was introduced as part of the event.
+During the Hackathon at the WinCC OA Developer Days 2025 in Prag, a project example was introduced as part of the event.
 The winner of the Hackathon was **Patrick Schneider** from **Viscom**.
 Congratulations to him for winning the free development license!

-# Project Description
+# Project Task Description

-The application description is divided into two parts:
+The task description is divided into two parts:

 **First Part:**

-  **Using NPM package do the following tasks:**
+  **Using NPM packages, do the following:**

     •Add a energy consumption simulation
     •Get system information of your PC
     •Comparing values
     •Get Energy prices

-  **Using WinCC OA , do the following:**
+  **Using WinCC OA, do the following:**

     •Create Datapoints related to Lighting, HVAC & Appliance and Equipment •Create a panel and name it "Energy usage", containing: